hyrmedia/DirigoEdge/README.md

 # DirigoEdge

 DirigoEdge is an Open Source development framework built on .Net that makes managing content and building websites faster and easier.
-It is fully responsive, built on MVC, Microsoft’s CodeFirst, and has a robust shortcode and plugin system.
+It is fully responsive, built on MVC, Microsoftâ€™s CodeFirst, and has a robust shortcode and plugin system.

 ## Getting Started